syne-tune/syne-tune/README.md

   * advanced multi-fidelity methods supporting model-based decisions (BOHB and MOBSTER)
   * transfer-learning optimizers that achieve better and better performance when used repeatedly
   * multi-objective optimizers that can tune multiple objectives simultaneously (such as accuracy and latency)
-* ability to run HPO in different environments (locally, AWS, simulation) by changing one line of code
+* you can run HPO in different environments (locally, AWS, simulation) by changing one line of code
-* out-of-the-box benchmarks available for several domains with efficient simulations that allows to get results in seconds while preserving the real dynamics of asynchronous HPO
+* out-of-the-box tabulated benchmarks available for several domains with efficient simulations that allows you to get results in seconds while preserving the real dynamics of asynchronous or synchronous HPO with any number of workers

 ## Installing